Diving and spearfishing may be a recent occurrence but, spearfishing has been done since before written history.

 Top Spearfishing Gear Recommendations

-Here are a few of my top recommendations, I found super useful when spearfishing:
+Here are a few of my top recommendations, which I found super useful when spearfishing:

 The Ancient Art That Is Making A Comeback